The Evolution of San Francisco’s Waterfront

-The Embarcadero Seawall was built a century ago and was designed before engineers understood how to build infrastructure to survive earthquakes.
-Over the last 100 years, the Seawall has aged and settled and no longer offers the same level of protection it once did.
+The Embarcadero Seawall was built a century ago, and was designed before engineers understood how to build infrastructure to survive earthquakes.
+Over the last 100 years, the Seawall has aged and settled and no longer offers the same level of ﬂood protection it once did.

 About the Seawall Earthquake Safety Program

-With San Francisco’s iconic waterfront at risk of deterioration from a major earthquake, the city stands ready to save it.
-The Port of San Francisco is leading the San Francisco Seawall Earthquake Safety and Disaster Prevention Program, a citywide effort to create a more sustainable and resilient San Francisco waterfront by addressing immediate life safety upgrades to over three miles of the city’s northeastern waterfront stretching from Fisherman’s Wharf to Mission Creek.
+With San Francisco’s iconic waterfront at risk, the City stands ready to save it.
+The Port of San Francisco is leading the Seawall Earthquake Safety Program, a citywide effort to create a more sustainable and resilient waterfront by addressing immediate life safety upgrades to the over three miles of Seawall from Fisherman’s Wharf to Mission Creek.

 Embarcadero Seawall Document Library